 Sturm, overwhelmed with emotion, wipes the tears from the outer corner of her eye and again we see an expression of sadness.

-It appears that Sturm is generally being truthful, however there are a couple of red flags that point towards deception.
-Remember we can't say for sure that Sturm is lying, only Sturm herself knows this.
+It appears that Sturm is generally truthful.
+However, there are a couple of red flags that point towards deception.
+Remember, we can't say for sure that Sturm is lying, only she knows this.
 Further questioning or evidence based around these points could reveal more.

-- A cluster of negative gestures (shoulder shrug, avoiding question and disappearing thumb) based around how many cars/which cars were checked.
+A cluster of negative gestures (shoulder shrug, avoiding the question and disappearing thumb) based around how many cars/which cars were checked.